 Dynamic pricing at its core is matching demand and supply.
 It also can be defined as selling a specific unit at different prices based on changes in demand.

-So, dynamic pricing must match the demand for a particular mentor type and develop a supply to figure out the best price for a maximised revenue.
+So, dynamic pricing must align demand and supply to optimise revenue for a specific rental type.
 Employing dynamic pricing around actual demand and booking patterns effectively drives revenue around or even over 20%.

-The process of switching between dynamic and fixed pricing is automated on pricing tools, and it is a routine process because of lead time changes and price instability.
+The process of switching between dynamic and fixed pricing is automated with the help of pricing tools.
+This is a routine process because of lead time changes and price instability.

-But the falsy with dynamic pricing is that you tend to see the average rate throughout the year, so you’re not necessarily raising rates every day.
+The myth about dynamic pricing is that you tend to see the average rate throughout the year.
+You’re not necessarily raising rates every day!
 Therefore, you may get deep down a little bit in the low season.
-But in high season, you start to earn meaningful revenue from each owner, property, and then across the portfolio, which eventually compensates for the low returns of low seasons.
+But, in the high season, you start to earn meaningful revenue from each property, and then across the portfolio, which eventually compensates for the low returns of low seasons.

 Historical Data as a Data Source for Revenue Management

-You can get access to several valuable sources of data to optimise your decision making.
-However, you need to ensure you use a reliable source of data, as the quality and relevance of the data will have a great impact on your revenue management decisions.
+You can get access to several valuable sources of data to optimise your decisions.
+However, you need to ensure reliable data for revenue management decisions; data quality and relevance are crucial.

 The typical starting point for pricing management is benchmarking based on historical market data and previous achievements.
 However, it vastly depends on the type of market.
-If you are in a fast market, you can look at 2020, but if your market is somehow slow, the 2019 trend could still be helpful for you.
+If you are in a fast market, you can look at 2023.
+Despite this, if your market is somehow slow, the 2022 trend could still be helpful for you.

 You can learn everything you need to know about this topic by listening to Can Historic Data Be Relied on for Revenue Management Going Forward webinar.

-Applying those, you will define an excellent revenue management strategy leading to your ultimate goal.
+Applying those, you will get to an excellent vacation rental revenue management strategy, which will lead to your ultimate goal – improved revenue.